ProjectLoudly/planning/metadata_recs.md

 recognizes new episodes.

 ## Supported metadata tags:
+These tags are listed in order of importance.
+Note that the only required tag is 'title'.
+We want to make content creation and uploading as easy as possible so we err on the side of less data entry.
+On the flip side, adding any of the other additional tags (below 'title') will only help in categorizing and later searching for a particular audio file so it is up to the team's discretion.

 * **title**: (required) name of the episode or title of the piece
 * **album**: name of the podcast series or show the piece belongs to.
 If the segment does not belong to a show, this is fine to leave blank.